-Patagonia Photo Tour (sold out)
+Patagonia Photo Tour

 Visit the photo gallery

-Day 2, Monday, April 24.
 One of the most impressive glaciers on the planet is the Perito Moreno Glacier in El Calafate.
 Seen from any angle it is utterly spectacular.
 There are many vantage points, and each one yields pictures that are unique.
 The intense color of the blue ice looks otherworldly against a blue sky, and if it's overcast the intensity of the compacted glacial ice is even more saturated.
 If we get lucky, we may see some ice calving where huge chunks of ice, some 300 feet high, break off and collapse into the water.
 The sound is like thunder -- you'd never forget it.
 We stay until sunset to watch the changing light on the surreal landscape.
 You can arrange an optional 'walking on the ice' tour for $115 that lasts 3 to 3 1/2 hours where you can see and photograph (and walk into) blue ice caves, and there are places where you can see rivers under the glacier.
 Overnight Patagonia Queen Hotel, El Calafate.

 One of the iconic shots of the Southern Andes Mountains is the awesome granite monolith, Fitz Roy (named after Robert FitzRoy, the captain of the HMS Beagle that carried Charles Darwin to South America).
 Today spend 1/2 day driving to the town of El Chalten which is our base of operations for the next three days.
-In addition to photographing Fitz Roy at sunrise and sunset, we will also shoot the incredible Capri Lagoon, two dynamic locations in Cerro Torre area (easy 2 to 3 hour hike each way), amazing waterfalls, deep canyons, and beautiful forests with a lot of macro opportunities.
+We photograph Fitz Roy at sunrise and sunset, we will also shoot the incredible Capri Lagoon, two dynamic locations in Cerro Torre area, amazing waterfalls, deep canyons, and beautiful forests with a lot of macro opportunities as well as a chance to practice long exposures with falling water.
 Overnight Chalten Suites Hotel.

 We leave early this morning for the drive across the mountains (on paved road) to Torres del Paine National Park in Chile.
 It takes much of the day, but it's well worth it because the Chilean side of the Southern Andes is simply spectacular.
 Right from our hotel you'll have a million dollar view of the famous 'towers', and with a turquoise lake as a foreground, you'll take award winning images.
 Each sunrise and sunset we will be in a special location to take advantage of the beautiful lighting.
 One of the great vantage points is Laguna Amarga where the massive peaks are reflected in the surface of the lake.
 There is a good chance we will see guanacos, gray fox, Andean condors, austral parrots, and more.
 Overnight Hosteria Pehoe.

 After breakfast transfer to the airport for the flight back to Buenos Aires and your onward flight home, knowing that you've taken outstanding images that will make your friends back home green with envy!

 Tour cost: $6750.
-Includes all lodging, all ground transportation beginning April 24, all breakfasts, welcome dinner, farewell dinner, park entrance fees, photo instruction, and critiques.
+Includes all lodging, all ground transportation beginning April 21, all breakfasts, welcome dinner, farewell dinner, park entrance fees, photo instruction, and critiques.